Viranchee/viranchee.com/README.md

 - Set future goals and work on them
 - Build web apps and put them here
 - Take notes using my blog?
+- Maybe use Cloudflare Images and Stream, and build my social networking site?